acadadev/rosrider_doc/10_DEBUG/README.md

 | EEPROM_WRITE_ERROR   | b0  | Denotes EEPROM write error                                                                 |

 If `INITIAL_UPDATE_ERROR` you can try to send a SYSCTL command to ***restore factory defaults***

+__Connecting Servos__

+Two standard servos can be controlled separately then main locomotion. `AUX_PWR` must be on in order for servos to power up.

 __OTHER CHAPTERS__